Review of Expekt

 Expekt are company licensed and regulated by the Lotteries and Gaming Authority (LGA) of Malta, with the license numbers LGA/CL2/132/2000, LGA/CL1/573/2009 and LGA/CL1/719/2010.

-These licenses mean that they are regulated by trustworthy bodies and that people can be confident when using this site that they are protected.
+Their license in Malta means that they are regulated by an independent body and that people can be confident when using this site that they are at least offered some kind of regulatory protection.
 The provisions under the license state that:

 - They must make sure that nobody under the age of 18 gambles on the site.